 THE PROPOSED DEVELOPMENT OF A ZONING SYSTEM FOR DOGS ON BEACHES

-The negative impact of dogs running freely at the breeding sites of beach breeding birds has been documented comprehensively.
+The negative impact of dogs running freely at the nest sites of beach breeding birds has been documented internationally.
 This issue often becomes very emotional with dog owners and conservation-minded being at loggerheads.
 Local and international researchers have however shown that the zoning of beaches can be used very effectively to resolve these problems.
 There are several examples of the successful zoning of beaches along the South African coast and such zoning is usually based on intensive research and observations of where birds breed.
 This approach implies that beaches are zoned for areas where no dogs are allowed at all, areas where dogs are allowed, but only when leached and areas where dogs can run freely.

 |This is how beaches are zoned for dogs in other areas|